9kopb/nipster/README.md

 Nipster!
 --
+NPM search tool with github information hosted on github

 * Githubrated packages!
 * 100% uptime!
 * Fast and simple!

-Npm package search tool hosted on github.
-This is a simple static app that weigh npm packages based on forks and watches from github.

 The page
 ---